 Industry sensors scenario is a typical use case of RedCap technology.
 It’s desirable in this scenario to connect different kinds of sensors to 5G network as mentioned in TR 38.875 [6].
 According to TS 22.104 [8] and TR 22.804 [9], this use case has a requirement on UE density to ensure enough number of devices enjoying communication service.

-RRC connection number is an indispensable performance metric for 5G NR, indicating the number of UEs connected to gNB simultaneously. lt can reflect NR performances to operators.
+RRC connection number is an indispensable performance measurements for 5G NR, indicating the number of UEs connected to gNB simultaneously. lt can reflect NR performances to operators.

 The current measurements related to RRC connection number specified in TS 28.552 [10] are all performed without recognizing the UE type.
 Therefore, it’s difficult to accurately determine the number of RedCap UEs connected to NR, especially when different type of UEs co-exist.
-Consequently, it is important to investigate how to define metric for RRC connection number of RedCap UEs.
+Consequently, it is important to investigate how to define measurement for RRC connection number of RedCap UEs.
 It will assist operators in understanding the resource load brought by RedCap and enable dynamic resource allocation.

-The measurements of inactive RedCap UEs can help operators better understand the status of inactive UEs for RedCap service, thereby optimizing resource allocation and avoiding resource waste.
-Understanding their inactivity status helps to perform load balancing and ensure network stability and efficient operation.
+The measurements of inactive RRC connection number for RedCap UEs can help operators better understand the status of RedCap UEs in RRC inactive mode.
 Monitoring of inactive RRC connection number for RedCap UEs can help operators use this information for dynamic frequency resource allocation or load balance purpose.
-Moreover, it is an important factor to be evaluated in the radio network capacity enhancement decision-making.